ocaml/ocaml.org/data/planet/hongboz/random-thoughts-about-syntactic-meta-programming-i.md

 <span style="color:#af0000;">(</span>String <span style="color:#87005f;">&quot;3&quot;</span> <span style="color:#af0000;">:</span><span style="color:#008700;">expr</span><span style="color:#af0000;">)</span>
 </pre>
 <p>   <a href="https://hongboz.wordpress.com/feed/#http-www.metaocaml.org">MetaOCaml</a> can guarantees the type correctness, but there is always a   trade off between expressivity and type safety.
 Anyway, in a   staticly typed language, i.e, OCaml, the generated program is always   type checked.  </p>
-<p>   So, in OCaml or other ML dialects , you can encode the Abstract   Syntax using one of those: untyped s-expression, partial typed sum   types, records, GADT, or mixins of records and sum types.   there is another unique solution which exists in OCaml, <a href="http://caml.inria.fr/pub/docs/manual-ocaml-4.00/manual006.html">variants</a>. </p>
+<p>   So, in OCaml or other ML dialects , you can encode the Abstract   Syntax using one of those: untyped s-expression, partial typed sum   types, records, GADT, or mixins of records and sum types.   there is another unique solution which exists in OCaml, <a href="http://caml.inria.fr/pub/docs/manual-ocaml-4.00/manual006.html - [404 Not Found]">variants</a>. </p>
 <p>   We will discuss it further in the next post. </p>
 </div>
 <div class="outline-3">